Wilhelm2/ErrorDetectors/README.md

 >	<center>*send(m) \rightarrow send(m') \Rightarrow deliver(m) \rightarrow deliver(m').* </center>

-The main features implemented by the project are:
+**The main features implemented by the project are:**
-1. Causal broadcast using Probabilstic clocks to causally order messages.
+1. Causal broadcast using **Probabilstic clocks** to causally order messages.
-2. Error detectors whose purpose is to detect messages wrongly considered by Probabilistic clocks as causally ordered.
+2. **Error detectors** whose purpose is to detect messages wrongly considered by Probabilistic clocks as causally ordered.
-3. A procedure to recover the causal dependencies of messages in order to ensure their delivery in causal order.
+3. **A procedure to recover** the causal dependencies of messages in order to ensure their delivery in causal order.

-This project provides implementations of causal broadcast using the following control mechanisms:
+Those features are combined to provide the following simulation settings:

 1. **No control:** A node delivers a message upon its reception without any control.
 2. **Probabilistic clocks:** Nodes use Probabilistic clocks to causally order messages.
 A node delivers a received message *m* once the delivery conditions of *m*'s attached Probabilistic clock are satisfies.